 Thank you to Cathy English at the Revelstoke Museum and Archives for providing information on and photos of Ruby.
 Find Ruby’s books at the museum bookstore.

-The BC Heritage Awards jury is composed of heritage professionals that represent a diversity of disciplines and regions from across the province.
+The Heritage BC Awards jury is composed of heritage professionals that represent a diversity of disciplines and regions from across the province.
 It comprises of a mix of BCAHP members, Heritage BC Board Directors, and other heritage practitioners based in BC.
 The jury receives awards submissions in advance of a virtual adjudication meeting.
 They rate the awards nominations using a rubric that draws from the criteria outlined above.
 The awards jury members are announced after the recipients of the given year’s awards program.

 ![]() |